-A Proposed Additions and Extensions
+A Additions and Extensions

-- 1 This section contains proposed additions and extensions to the UPC specification.
+- 1 The UPC additions and extensions specification is divided into required [UPC-LIB-REQ] and optional [UPC-LIB-OPT] library specifications.
+Required extensions shall be provided by a conformant UPC implementation, while a conformant UPC implementation is not required to provide optional extensions.
+The optional extensions specifications contains proposed additions and extensions to the UPC specification.
 Such proposals are included when stable enough for developers to implement and for users to study and experiment with them.
 However, their presence does not suggest long term support.
-When fully stable and tested, they will be moved to the main body of the specification. - 2 This section also describes the process used to add new items to the specification, which starts with inclusion in this section.
+When fully stable and tested, they will be moved to the required extensions specification. - 2 This section also describes the process used to add new items to the additions and extensions specification, which starts with inclusion in the optional extensions specification.
 Requirements for inclusion are: - 1.
 A documented API which shall use the format and conventions of this specification and [ISO/IEC00]. - 2.
 Either a complete, publicly available, implementation of the API or a set of publicly available example programs which demonstrate the interface. - 3.
 The concurrence of the UPC consortium that its inclusion would be in the best interest of the language. - 3 If all implementations drop support for an extension and/or all interested parties no longer believe the extension is worth pursuing, then it may simply be dropped.
-Otherwise, the requirements for inclusion of an extension in the main body of the specification are: - 1.
-Six months residence in this section. - 2.
+Otherwise, the requirements for inclusion of an extension in the required extensions specification are: - 1.
+Six months residence in the optional extensions specification. - 2.
 The existence of either one (or more) publicly available "reference" implementation written in standard UPC OR at least two independent implementations (possibly specific to a given UPC implementation).

-$^{41}$ These requirements ensure that most of the semantic issues that arise during initial implementation have been addressed and prevents the accumulation of interfaces that no one commits to implement.
+$^{42}$ These requirements ensure that most of the semantic issues that arise during initial implementation have been addressed and prevents the accumulation of interfaces that no one commits to implement.
 Nothing prevents the circulation of more informal what if interface proposals from circulating in the community before an extension reaches this point.

 - 3. The existence of a significant base of experimental user experience which demonstrates positive results with a substantial portion of the proposed API. - 4.
-The concurrence of the UPC consortium that its inclusion would be in the best interest of the language. - 4 For each extension, there shall be a predefined feature macro beginning with \\UPC which will be defined by an implementation to be the interface version of the extension if it is supported, otherwise undefined.
+The concurrence of the UPC consortium that its inclusion would be in the best interest of the language. - 4 For each extension, there shall be a predefined feature macro beginning with \\UPC which will be defined by an implementation to be the interface version of the extension if it is supported, otherwise undefined. - 5 For each library extension, a separate header file whose name begins with upc\ shall be specified.
+This header file shall be provided by an implementation if the extension is supported.